Opinion/editorial: Council should push hybrid meetings and re-opening City Hall

 People are also reading…

-According to what Bixby found, the city chose to spend $39,720.74 on audio-visual renovations for the city community conference room.
+According to what Bixby found, the city chose to spend $39,720.74 on audiovisual renovations for the city community conference room.
 It paid another $31,189.43 to fix up the City Hall basement conference room.
 An additional $26,855.51 went to upgrades and video integration for CitySpace.
 The Neighborhood Development Services conference room cost $18,593.67 to improve.
-And, finally, $1,387.90 paid for social distancing seat covers.
+And, finally, the city used $1,387.90 to buy social distancing seat covers.

-Now, no one at the city seems to know if Charlottesville will move to hybrid meetings, which combine virtual and in-person participation.
+Yet no one at the city seems to know if Charlottesville will move to hybrid meetings, which combine virtual and in-person participation.
 An emergency order requiring virtual City Council meetings ends March 18.
 The virtual meeting order went into effect in March 2020 when the COVID pandemic came to light.
-It has been renewed several times since.
+The order has been renewed several times since.

 Caution is a good thing when it comes to public health.
 Still, a day of reckoning must come to the public servants of Charlottesville as surely as it must come to the country.
 The Charlottesville School Board has already held socially distanced, in-person meetings, as well as hybrid meetings.
-A recent joint meeting of the school board and the council seems almost backward in the way it will be organized.
+A recent joint meeting of the school board and the council seems almost backward in the way it was organized.
 School board members showed up in person at their meeting room in Charlottesville High School.
 So did members of the public who wanted to attend in person.
 The city councilors were nowhere to be seen, except on Zoom.
-Shouldn't it be the other way around?

 One thing Snook said to Bixby was that he didn't want to signal to city residents that City Hall had re-opened.
-A little more urgency in signalling that City Hall must be re-opened might be just what taxpayers need to understand why the city had to spend $120,000 on conference rooms and better videos and sound.
+A little more urgency in signaling that City Hall must be re-opened might be just what taxpayers need to understand why the city had to spend $120,000 on conference rooms and better video and sound.